Salmon2004/MovieReview/README.md

 Delete: Remove comments

 Steps to run the project locally
-1. Clone or Download the Project
-2.Open with NetBeans IDE
+1. Clone or Download the Project(in master branch) 2.Open with NetBeans IDE
 -Launch NetBeans.
 -Go to File > Open Project.